brunopagno/poi/readme.md

 Total predictions: 15000        True positives:  571    False positives:  309   False negatives: 1429   True negatives: 12691
 ```

-The chosen set was a set with the features that had the most unique values.
+The chosen set was a set with the features that had the most amount of unique values.

 ```
 selected_features_list = [